It could be argued that the downfall of the 2017 Cowboys had more to do with left tackle Tyron Smith’s injuries than any other factor.

 Or, at least they did in 2017.

-Heading into the opener, it's a different member of that All Pro trio who will be out.
+Heading into the 2018 season opener, it’s a different member of that All Pro trio who will be out.
 Center Travis Frederick is facing a rather serious issue, diagnosed with Gullian-Barre Syndrome.
-I'm far from a doctor, but anyone who spends five minutes on the WebMD page describing this illness knows how awful it can be.
+I’m far from a doctor, but anyone who spends five minutes on the WebMD page describing this illness knows how awful it can be.

 Frederick’s health and livelihood is way more important than his availability for a football game, but he is out indefinitely for the Cowboys.
 Replacing him, like replacing Smith a year ago, will be the most important challenge the Cowboys face in 2018.